porterjamesj/website/content/hiking/lt23/day13/index.md

 - End: Middlebury Gap
 - Approx Miles: 17

 My goal today is to go 17 miles to Middlebury Gap, where I'll meet up with Tom, a family friend who lives nearby.
 He's a friend of my parents who we used to visit a lot when I was growing up, but who I haven't seen in years.
-It feels sort of funny to have another day off-trail so soon, but I wanted to do stay at the Inn, and I want to visit with Tom, so that's that!
+It feels sort of funny to have another day off-trail so soon, but I wanted to stay at the Inn, and I want to visit with Tom, so that's that!

 The day dawns clear and bright.
 Beautiful hiking weather, mostly just through the "green tunnel" of the Battell Wilderness.